Kac-Moody symmetric spaces: Split real Kac--Moody groups and their Iwasawa decompositions

-The group $G$ in fact admits a centered RGD system $(G, \{U_\alpha\}_{\alpha \in \Phi}, T)$ in the sense of Definition \ref{defrgd}, called the \Defn{canonical centered RGD system} and defined as follows, cf.\ \cite[Proposition~8.4.1]{Remy02}: The underlying set of roots $\Phi$ equals the set of real roots of the Kac--Moody algebra $\mathfrak{g}({\mathbf{A}})$, see Section~\ref{coxeterweyl}.
+The group $G$ in fact admits a centred RGD system $(G, \{U_\alpha\}_{\alpha \in \Phi}, T)$ in the sense of Definition~\ref{defrgd}, called the \Defn{canonical centred RGD system} and defined as follows, cf.\ \cite[Proposition~8.4.1]{Remy02}: The underlying set of roots $\Phi$ equals the set of real roots of the Kac--Moody algebra $\mathfrak{g}({\mathbf{A}})$, see Section~\ref{appendixweylgroup}.
 The group $T$ is generated by the images of the diagonal subgroups $T_0 \subset \SL_2(\R)$ under the maps $\phi_i$ from Definition~\ref{DefTopSplitKM} and, given a simple root $\alpha_i$, one defines

-For an arbitrary real root $\alpha \in \Phi$ one writes $\alpha = w.\alpha_i$ (see Section~\ref{coxeterweyl}) and defines where $w = \check r_{\alpha_{j_1}} \cdots \check r_{\alpha_{j_n}} \in W$ and $\widetilde w := \widetilde s_{\alpha_{j_1}} \cdots \widetilde s_{\alpha_{j_n}} \in \widetilde W$ as in Section~\ref{extendedWeylgroup}.
+For an arbitrary real root $\alpha \in \Phi$ one writes $\alpha = w.\alpha_i$ (see Section~\ref{appendixweylgroup}) and defines where $w = \check r_{\alpha_{j_1}} \cdots \check r_{\alpha_{j_n}} \in W$ and $\widetilde w := \widetilde s_{\alpha_{j_1}} \cdots \widetilde s_{\alpha_{j_n}} \in \widetilde W$ as in Section~\ref{extendedWeylgroup}.

-As in Section~\ref{RGDBN} denote by $(B_+, B_-, N)$ the twin $BN$ pair of $G$ induced by this RGD system and by $\Delta_\pm := G/B_{\pm}$ the sets of chambers or the corresponding positive and negative halves of the associated twin building (cf.~\cite[Section~8.9]{AbramenkoBrown2008}).
+As in Section~\ref{RGDBN} denote by $(B_+, B_-, N)$ the twin $BN$ pair of $G$ induced by this RGD system and by $\Delta_\pm := G/B_\pm$ the sets of chambers or the corresponding positive and negative halves of the associated twin building (cf.~\cite[Section~8.9]{AbramenkoBrown2008}).